MaedehDarroudi/doctor_reservation/README.md

 # run project

-run this project in your terminal.
+for run this project import sql file in your mysql

+then run this command in your terminal:

 1) npm i